If you’ve always dreamt of protecting your community, the best criminal justice schools are a way to explore many notable careers.

 During your studies, you’ll be able to build a strong foundation in the specialty while also establishing leadership skills.
 All of your courses can assist you with finding careers in the court system or other fields of criminal justice, such as security and public administration.
 What makes the University of Phoenix – Hawaii unique is that most of its courses are online.

-Like their New Mexico campus, the University of Phoenix provides Associate, Bachelor, and Master degrees in various fields.
+Like their New Mexico campus, the University of Phoenix provides Associate, Bachelor’s, and Master’s degrees in various fields.
 Students often find themselves specializing in Criminal Justice Administration, Correctional Program Support Services, and Security Management.
 If you want a quick learning pathway to begin your future career, they offer a standard Associate of Arts in Criminal Justice.

-Approximately 47% of students graduate from the University of Phoenix – Hawaii.
-With your degree, there’s the potential to earn anywhere between $31,015 and $88,250, depending on the specialty you choose.
+Approximately 46% of students graduate from the University of Phoenix – Hawaii.
+92% of alumni who graduate from this program find employment upon graduation.
+The median salary is $38,300, depending on the specialty you choose.
 Undoubtedly, the starting salary is a desirable feature for prospective students.

 4 Year; Melbourne, FL